 How popular is the baby name Elif in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Elif and check out all the blog posts that mention the name Elif.
+Plus, check out all the blog posts that mention the name Elif.

 According to the Turkish Statistical Institute, the most popular baby names in Turkey in 2015 were Zeynep and Yusuf.